car-axle-client/car-axle-client/docs/openinhtmlfile.md

 3. Now its time to download the games, you may skip this part if you are fine with the normal game hosters.
 Now download the games here:
 - https://github.com/car-axle-client/gay-hosting-v3
 4. Make sure you download the archive and extract it once done.
 (Click the green code button and click download zip)
-5. Move the extracted folder to the same folder as the build.js file.
+5. Move the extracted folder CONTENT (THE THINGS INSIDE OF THE FOLDER) to the same folder as the build.js file.
 (Makes the next steps easier)

 ### Step 2: Setting up the html wrapper.
 1. This is the easiest step.
 I already have a html wrapper for you to use.
 Now download the html wrapper here: